-Davis Law Group has represented thousands of car accident victims over the years.
-With that experience comes an expert understanding of how the insurance industry deals with victims.
+Davis Law Group has represented thousands of car accident victims since being founded in 1994.
+With that level of legal experience comes an expert understanding of how the insurance industry deals with victims.

 (Hint: it’s not very fair)

 Most insurance adjusters are highly trained adversaries, although most people would never think this, at least not in the beginning of the claims process.
-Like many others in your position, you are likely unaware of how sophisticated, yet simple, the methods the adjuster will utilize to help minimize the value of your claim.
+Like many others in your position, you are likely unaware of how sophisticated, yet simple, the methods an insurance adjuster will utilize to frustrate you in hopes of minimizing the value of your claim.

 Insurance Claim Adjuster Secret Tactics

-Here are the 8 secret tactics the insurance adjuster will use to wear you down during the claims process in hopes that they will accept much less money than what the claim is worth.
+Here are the 8 most common (secret) tactics the insurance adjuster will use to wear you down during the claims process in hopes that they will accept much less money than what the claim is worth.

 The adjuster is a master of using delay tactics to wear people down.
 He knows that many people (80-90%, according to some insurance company estimates) will grow tired of the delaying tactics and simply throw up their hands and say, "Enough!"
 These people will accept the low-ball offer just to be done with the entire unpleasant process.